 Below is a closeup of the painted edge of the MDF.

-Because the pre-assembly, this part goes fast.
+Because of the pre-assembly, this part goes fast.

 Instead of attaching hardware to the face of the drawers, I repurposed chrome pulls that strategically correspond with where there is chrome is on the car.
-They blend right into the ‘car’ and are barely noticeable.
+They blend right into the ‘chrome’ and are barely noticeable.

 Here’s how the hardware looks from inside the drawer.
 It wraps over the top of the drawer and is screwed in from the back.
 Nothing to mar the front!

 Adding the Desk onto Upcycled Kitchen Cabinets

 Right beside the bank of drawers, I needed a surface area where l could photograph some of the step-by-steps for my craft posts.
 However, I floated it instead of having support legs.

 To determine the best height, Hubs nailed together temporary brackets out of 2 x 4’s and placed the work surface on top so we could test the height with me seated.
 Doing a test run will save you a lot of aggravation in the end.
 We’d rather do this than patch and repaint holes that then have to be re-drilled!